Stuart Elden:

 The first of these takes space as physical form, real space, space that is generated and used.
 The second is the space of savoir (knowledge) and logic, of maps, mathematics, of space as the instrumental space of social engineers and urban planners.
 Space as a mental construct, imagined space.
 The third sees space as produced and modified over time and through its use, spaces invested with symbolism and meaning, the space of connaissance (less formal or more local forms of knowledge), space as real-and-imagined.

-[49] Lefebvre's use of habiter is a direct translation of Heidegger's wohnen.[50]
+This notion of lived space is one of Lefebvre's central contributions, though it predates his use.
+Heidegger's influence can be seen in many places in La production de l'espace, and in other works of the same period.
+What Lefebvre seems to do is to bring together much of Heidegger's work with the work of Marx.
+Through his work on Nietzsche and Hölderlin, Heidegger incorporated an understanding of the poetic into his work, crucially in the spatial notion of poetic dwelling, a notion of lived experience of everyday life.[49]
+Lefebvre's use of habiter is a direct translation of Heidegger's wohnen.[50]
 Indeed, in a number of places, Lefebvre cites Hölderlin's poem "poetically man dwells", and mentions Heidegger's discussion positively.[51]
 Lefebvre's suggestion that inhabiting [habiter] has been reduced to the notion of habitat [habitat] parallels Heidegger's notion of a crisis in dwelling.[52]
 As Lefebvre notes, explicitly following Heidegger, this crisis "springs from a strange kind of excess: a rage for measurement and calculation".[53]
 As Harvey has noted, in this view of lived space, Cartesian-Kantian notions of space are not necessarily wrong - they can be perfectly reasonable approximations - but they are approximations.[54]
 To repeat, they are approximations that begin at the level of abstraction, crucially one level away from the initial level of lived reaction.

 The construction, or production, of spaces therefore owes as much to the conceptual realms as to material activities.
 An example of a space that incorporates both mental and material constructs is a cloister, where "a gestural space has succeeded in mooring a mental space - a space of contemplation and theological abstraction - to the earth, thus allowing it to express itself symbolically and to become part of a practice?.[55]
 Another example shows how constructs are experienced in a modern city.
 A park is conceived, designed and produced through labour, technology and institutions, but the meaning of the space, and the space itself, is adapted and transformed as it is perceived and lived by social actors and groups.[56]
 But this notion of space as lived is on its own not sufficient.
 Lefebvre's criticism of Heidegger is that he failed to understand the notion of production in sufficient detail.
 Heidegger's conception of production is seen as "restrained and restrictive", as he envisages it as a "making-appear, an arising [un surgissement] which brings forth a thing, as a thing present among things already-present".[57]
 What is involved, therefore, is a social and political production of space.

-[58] and, we should add, historical.
+How then should an analysis of space proceed?
+Just as the social is historically shaped, so to is it spatially shaped.
+Equally the spatial is historically and socially configured.
+The three elements of the social, spatial and temporal shape and are shaped by each other.
+"Social relations, which are concrete abstractions, have no real existence save in and through space.
+Their support is spatial",[58] and, we should add, historical.
 And yet space is not merely "the passive locus [lieu] of social relations".[59]
 Searching for a name for this new approach, Lefebvre toys with spatio-analysis or spatiology, but accepts there is a problem with these, as we need an analysis of the production of space.[60]
 Being a Marxist, Lefebvre incorporates this within a reworked historical materialism.
 In his Critique de la raison dialectique, Sartre praises Lefebvre for integrating sociology and history within historical materialism,[61] but given the way his work progressed, we may feel tempted to add "spatiology" to the mix as well.
 Indeed, in 1989 Lefebvre suggested to his interviewers that courses in history and sociology which leave aside urban (spatial) questions seem ludicrous, in that they lack their very substance.[62]

 Critical Reception: Towards a History of Space or a Spatial History?

 I have argued that Lefebvre makes two main moves in his work: an assertion of the importance of space in tandem with that of time; and an analysis of the spaces of the modern age.
-Whilst in Lefebvre's subtle and nuanced work this distinction is clear and useful, in the hands of less adroit writers this all too often descends into a heavy-handed examination of the postmodernisation of, for example (though it is depressingly regularly the only example), the Los Angeles cityscape.
+Whilst in Lefebvre's subtle and nuanced work this distinction is clear and useful, in the hands of less adroit writers this all too often descends into a heavy-handed examination of the postmodernisation of, for example (though it is depressingly regularly the only example), the Los Angeles cityscape.[63]
+In this brief appreciation of the critical appropriation of Lefebvre, only the first of these two moves - the methodological one - will be examined.

-[64] Lefebvre's work was initially read by Castells as a kind of spatial fetishism.
+One of the first glimpses of Lefebvre's work in the English speaking world was through the work of Manuel Castells.
+Castells was influenced by the anti-Hegelian/Althusserian strand of Marxism, and was therefore critical of Lefebvre, especially on the question of space.
+It has been pointed out that he mainly formulated his view before Lefebvre became explicit on this subject, and that he neglected Lefebvre's work on everyday life, where the ideas were already apparent.[64]
+Lefebvre's work was initially read by Castells as a kind of spatial fetishism.
 It was felt that the prioritising of space was injurious to historical materialism, which of course marginalised space, and privileged time and history.
 It has been convincingly argued that this is a misreading of what Lefebvre is doing.[65]
 Lefebvre may have inhabited a liminal position within Western Marxism and historical materialism, but was still trying to further an explicitly Marxist analysis.
 Given the imbalance previously found within historical materialism, some over-prioritisation of space - in order to redress the balance - was perhaps to be expected.
 Had space not been thrust to the fore it would probably have been ignored.

-[66] Soja deserves due credit for promoting Lefebvre's work in the English speaking world, and his Postmodern Geographies has been rightly hailed as one of the most challenging and stimulating books ever written on the social use of space.
+This is one of the claims of Edward Soja, who champions Lefebvre as the "original and foremost historical and geographical materialist".[66]
+Soja deserves due credit for promoting Lefebvre's work in the English speaking world, and his Postmodern Geographies has been rightly hailed as one of the most challenging and stimulating books ever written on the social use of space.
 The major problem with Soja's work is that he is so intent on focusing on the postmodern and on Los Angeles that he develops a programme from the work of Lefebvre and others for precisely this intent, rather than sketching a framework approach that could be applied to other times and places.
 Whilst Soja claims that criticisms such as "what about Huddersfield?" miss the point, in that his conceptual tools can be used in other areas, in his own work he continually focuses on the one place, with only a cursory nod toward its history.[67]
 This blunts the critical edge of his aim: the reassertion of space in critical social theory.

 The reassertion of space in critical social theory - and in critical political praxis - will depend upon a continued deconstruction of a still occlusive historicism and many additional voyages of exploration into the heterotopias of contemporary postmodern geographies.[68]